Homological Time Series Analysis of Sensor Signals from Power Plants: Summary

-In this work, we used Betti curves of the zeroth and first persistent homology group as feature vectors for neural networks to improve the classification of sensor data from a total of four power plants using the power plant reference designation system.
+In this work, we used Betti curves of the zeroth and first persistent homology group as feature vectors for neural networks.
 Using recent research, we have shown how these two persistent homology groups naturally `\emph{encode events}' in (quasi-)periodic time series and justified their suitability mathematically.
+We used a variant of Perea's framework for the analysis of (quasi-)periodicity, and applied it as a feature generator for machine learning on irregular time series of measurements taken from power plants.
+The topological features obtained through Takens' delay embedding and persistent homology are used to enrich the input of a deep neural network.
+We have shown that these extra features significantly improve the network's performance in a classification task.

 Moreover, we have shown that the experiments also reveal an improvement in classification through $\beta_0$ and $\beta_1$-curves for all hierarchy levels of the power plant reference designation system.
 We designed the architecture using residual connections and were able to confirm their usefulness compared to the same architecture without such connections.

 Our future work will address the following open questions: \begin{itemize} \item How well does our model perform when trained on a larger and more complete data set with signals from multiple entire power plants, but validated with sensor data from an independent new power plant? \item Can we improve the classifier by first training it at the coarsest hierarchical level of the power plant reference designation system (OS) and then using the resulting weights to initialize training for more detailed levels of labels (such as F,A) down to the operating resource (OR) in a recursive manner? \end{itemize}